Akanksha0315/Flix/README.md

 <img src=http://g.recordit.co/qi48bb1uW3.gif width=250><br>

 This Final App Walkthrough contains
+1. The App Icon
-1. The Launch Screen of the application.
+2. The Launch Screen of the application.
-2. The list of movies now playing which user can scoll through
+3. The list of movies now playing which user can scoll through
-3. The list of movies contains a title, synopsis and poster image of the movie
+4. The list of movies contains a title, synopsis and poster image of the movie

 <img src=http://g.recordit.co/BdcTalsICW.gif width=250><br>

 ### Notes
 Describe any challenges encountered while building the app.
-##### 1. Multi line synopsis (resolved)
+#### 1. Multi line synopsis (resolved)
 Faced issues with obtaining multiple lines of text for the synopsis.
 To resolve this issue, removed all constraints on the SynopsisLabel label.

-##### 2. Uploading Poster images
+#### 2. Uploading Poster images
 Implemented a lot of new concepts.
 Took time understanding the use of CocoaPod.